dreamfactorysoftware/android-sdk/README.md

 		Login login = new Login();
 		login.setEmail(editTextUserId.getText().toString());
 		login.setPassword(editTextUserPassword.getText().toString());
 		Session session = userApi.login(login);
 		return session.getSession_id();
 	}

 	/**
-	 * This is another way to user use df sdk to connect to backend server by passing json string
+	 * This is another way to use the SDK to connect to the backend server by passing a JSON string.
-	 * This is generic api inoker where you can pass all required header, query parms and body as json string
+	 * This is the generic API invoker where you can pass all required headers, query params, and body as a JSON string.
 	 *
-	 * This approach is more useful when we you are creating additional services apart from Dreamfactry default services.
+	 * This approach is more useful when we you are creating additional services apart from DreamFactory's default services.
-	 * apiInvoiker returns string response and from here you are free to play with data *
+	 * apiInvoiker returns a string response and from here you are free to play with data.
+	 *
-	 * For custom service you can also create your owd model class (ex Login) using JacksonAnnotation and directly pass to APIinvoker as described in function loginServiceDemoApproach_3
+	 * For custom services you can also create your own model class (e.g. Login) using JacksonAnnotation
+	 * and directly pass to API invoker as described in the loginServiceDemoApproach_3 function.
 	 */
 	private String loginServiceDemoApproach_2() throws Exception{
 		ApiInvoker invoker = new ApiInvoker();
 		invoker.addDefaultHeader("X-DreamFactory-Application-Name", IAppConstants.APP_NAME);
 		// create path and map variables
 		String serviceName = "user";